holy spirit baptism

 It says "when we see face to face" that which is in part shall be done away with.
 Also, if tongues is to be done away with knowledge must also be done away with.
 I John 3:2 identifies what this passage is talking about.
 It's at the second coming!

-• Have You Been Called by God?
-If so then this experience is for you.
+- Have You Been Called by God?
+If so then the Pentecostal experience is for you.

 How Do We Receive The Baptism of The Holy Spirit?